 Our lead clinical candidate is mavorixafor, a small molecule antagonist of chemokine receptor CXCR4 that is being developed as an oral, once-daily therapy.
-Due to its ability to increase the mobilization of mature, functional white blood cells from the bone marrow into the bloodstream, we believe that mavorixafor has the potential to provide therapeutic benefit across a variety of chronic neutropenic disorders, including WHIM (Warts, Hypogammaglobulinemia, Infections, and Myelokathexis) syndrome, a rare, primary immunodeficiency.
+Due to its ability to increase the mobilization of mature, functional white blood cells from the bone marrow into the bloodstream, we believe that mavorixafor has the potential to provide therapeutic benefit across a variety of chronic neutropenic disorders and WHIM (Warts, Hypogammaglobulinemia, Infections, and Myelokathexis) syndrome, a rare, primary immunodeficiency.

-In November 2022, we announced positive top-line data from our global, pivotal, Phase 3 clinical trial (4WHIM) evaluating the safety and efficacy of mavorixafor in people with WHIM syndrome.
-While data review and analysis of the secondary and exploratory endpoints of the 4WHIM trial are ongoing, we plan to present additional results at a company event and at several medical meetings during the second quarter of 2023.
-We are currently preparing a U.S. New Drug Application ("NDA") seeking approval of oral, once-daily mavorixafor in the treatment of people aged 12 years and older with WHIM syndrome.
-This NDA submission is expected early in the second half of 2023.
+In November 2022, we announced that our global, pivotal, Phase 3 clinical trial (4WHIM) evaluating the safety and efficacy of mavorixafor in people with WHIM syndrome had met its primary endpoint and first key secondary endpoint, statistically significantly raising trial participants' time above threshold for absolute neutrophil counts ("TAT-ANC") and time above threshold for absolute lymphocyte counts ("TAT-ALC") versus placebo, and that mavorixafor was well tolerated throughout the 52-week trial.
+Additional data presented in May 2023 revealed that mavorixafor treatment also resulted in statistically significant reductions in annualized infection rates versus placebo and effected clinically meaningful reductions in the both the severity and duration of infections versus placebo in trial participants.
+We are currently preparing a U.S. New Drug Application ("NDA") seeking approval of oral, once-daily mavorixafor in the treatment of people aged 12 years and older with WHIM syndrome and continue to expect submission of this NDA early in the second half of 2023.

 We are also currently advancing mavorixafor in a Phase 2 clinical trial in people with certain chronic neutropenic disorders following positive results from a Phase 1b clinical trial of mavorixafor in people with idiopathic, cyclic, or congenital neutropenia.
-Participants are now being enrolled in this Phase 2 clinical trial and we expect to provide an update on clinical results in the second or third quarter of 2023.
-We also expect to provide clarity on the scope and timing of our planned Phase 3 chronic neutropenia clinical program in the second or third quarter of 2023.
+Participants are now being enrolled in this Phase 2 clinical trial; preliminary results from the trial show that participants have experienced robust increases in ANC and have achieved ANC levels in the normal range.
+Additional results in those receiving concurrent injectable granulocyte colony-stimulating factor ("G-CSF") and mavorixafor treatment have demonstrated the ability to reduce G-CSF dosing while maintaining normalized neutrophil levels.
+We expect to share additional data from this trial in the fourth quarter of 2023 and anticipate initiating a pivotal Phase 3 clinical trial in people with certain chronic neutropenic disorders in the first half of 2024.

-We believe that successfully developing mavorixafor and providing new therapeutic options to individuals diagnosed with certain chronic neutropenic disorders has the potential to revolutionize the treatment landscape, which is principally served by injectable therapies that are frequently associated with treatment-limiting adverse events.
+We believe that successfully developing mavorixafor and providing new therapeutic options to individuals diagnosed with certain chronic neutropenic disorders has the potential to revolutionize the treatment landscape, which is principally served by injectable therapies (including G-CSF) that are frequently associated with treatment-limiting adverse events.